Pieter Zeeman

-Childhood and youth
+Education

-Pieter Zeeman was born in Zonnemaire, a small town on the island of Schouwen-Duiveland, Netherlands, the son of Rev Catharinus Forandinus Zeeman, a minister of the Dutch Reformed Church, and his wife, Willemina Worst.
+Pieter Zeeman was born on 25 May 1865 in Zonnemaire, Netherlands, the son of the Reverend Catharinus Forandinus Zeeman, a minister of the Dutch Reformed Church, and Willemina Worst.

-Pieter became interested in physics at an early age.
-In 1883, the aurora borealis happened to be visible in the Netherlands.
-Zeeman, then a student at the high school in Zierikzee, made a drawing and description of the phenomenon and submitted it to Nature, where it was published.
+Zeeman became interested in physics at an early age.
+In 1883, the aurora borealis happened to be visible in the Netherlands; Zeeman, then a student at the high school in Zierikzee, made a drawing and description of the phenomenon and submitted it to Nature, where it was published.
 The editor praised "the careful observations of Professor Zeeman from his observatory in Zonnemaire".

-After finishing high school in 1883, Zeeman went to Delft for supplementary education in classical languages, then a requirement for admission to University.
-He stayed at the home of Dr J.W.
-Lely, co-principal of the gymnasium and brother of Cornelis Lely, who was responsible for the concept and realization of the Zuiderzee Works.
-While in Delft, he first met Heike Kamerlingh Onnes, who was to become his thesis adviser.
+After finishing high school in 1883, Zeeman went to Delft for supplementary education in classical languages, then a requirement for admission to university.
+He stayed at the home of Dr J. W. Lely, co-principal of the gymnasium and brother of Cornelis Lely, who was responsible for the concept and realization of the Zuiderzee Works.
+While in Delft, he first met Heike Kamerlingh Onnes, who would become his doctoral advisor.

-Education and early career

-After Zeeman passed the qualification exams in 1885, he studied physics at the University of Leiden under Kamerlingh Onnes and Hendrik Lorentz.
-In 1890, even before finishing his thesis, he became Lorentz's assistant.
-This allowed him to participate in a research programme on the Kerr effect.
-In 1893 he submitted his doctoral thesis on the Kerr effect, the reflection of polarized light on a magnetized surface.
-After obtaining his doctorate he went for half a year to Friedrich Kohlrausch's institute in Strasbourg.
-In 1895, after returning from Strasbourg, Zeeman became Privatdozent in mathematics and physics in Leiden.
-The same year he married Johanna Elisabeth Lebret (1873–1962); they had three daughters and one son.
+After passing the qualification exams in 1885, Zeeman entered Leiden University to study physics under Kamerlingh Onnes and Hendrik Lorentz.
+In 1890, he became Lorentz's assistant, which allowed him to participate in a research programme on the Kerr effect.
+In 1893, he submitted his doctoral thesis on the Kerr effect, the reflection of polarized light on a magnetized surface.
+After receiving his Ph.D., he went for half a year to Friedrich Kohlrausch's institute at the University of Strassburg.
+In 1895, he returned to Leiden to become a Privatdozent in mathematics and physics.